Snoring is a common occurrence, but did you know that it could also be a sign of bad health?

 Studies have also shown that loud snoring increases the risk of heart attack by 34% and the risk of stroke by 67%.
 As it turns out, snoring can be a sign of bad health!

 Are you ready to cut the serious health risks of snoring out of your life?
-Schedule an appointment with Pasha Snoring & Sinus Center today to sleep well once again.
+Discuss your health habits with Pasha Snoring & Sinus Center today to sleep well once again.

 [Related: How Your Snoring Partner Could Kill You]